dgaydukov/cert-aws/sa/README.md

 * [SAA-C02](https://aws.amazon.com/certification/certified-solutions-architect-associate)
 * [SAP-C01](https://aws.amazon.com/certification/certified-solutions-architect-professional)
 * [SCS-C01](https://aws.amazon.com/certification/certified-security-specialty)
-All 3 are in same document, cause security tightly related to all other services
+All 3 are in same document, cause security tightly related to all other services.
+So you can use this guide to prepare to either solutions architect exam or security specialty exam.
+Personally I would advice to go to solutions architect first (both associate & pro), cause it would give you deep understanding of how cloud works.
+So my roadmap is SAA => SAP => Security.
+I think it would be useful to pass professional first, cause again you would have deep understanding of how cloud works under-the-hood.
+Associate tier give you just superficial knowledge, you would just know that some services exists and what they do.
+Professional on the other hand will give you deep insight into each service, of what they do, and most importantly why they do it this way.

 ### Contents
 * [Solutions Architect & Security Specialty Tips](https://github.com/dgaydukov/cert-aws/blob/master/sa/files/sa.md)